Cbyernus/SteamVR/Driver-Render-Models.md

+_Note: This page is a transplant of the render model documentation that was originally available to lighthouse hardware vendors.
+It covers the process to create an initial render model from an existing STL file.
+Once you have finished these steps, please check the Render Model Reference for more detailed information._

 # Introduction

 A SteamVR™ render model is the 3D model that represents a controller in VR.
 By default, the JSON file of an object